 We have our employees get these key metrics tested once per year.
 We want them to be in the optimal level for their height and age, or at least be improving.
 Weight alone is not a great measure of health, and neither is BMI, but together all five of these numbers will give you a comprehensive view of your health.

-In our company, we try to minimize the amount of resources used and waste/emissions generated when making our products.
-We have committed to Zero Waste in Landfills for 2013.
-Over 96% of our food waste was recycled into animal feed this year.
+At Bama, we try to minimize the amount of resources used and the waste and emissions generated when making our products.
+Last year, over 96% of our food waste was recycled into animal feed.

 This is what the business guys want to see.
 Are you sustainable financially?
 Are you spending more than you make?
 Are you in a lot of debt?
-All of these questions contribute to your financial solubility – both in business and personally.
+All of these questions contribute to your financial sustainability – both in business and in your personal life.

-If you charge more on credit cards every month than you make, then that is not a sustainable model.
-If you have too many student loans, and there’s not enough money left to buy groceries, then that too is unsustainable.
 You can work with something like Mint.com to help you figure out where you might be having budget problems.
-Mint will help you organize your spending, create budgets and even put money away for a rainy day.
+Mint will help you organize your spending, create budgets, and even put money away for a rainy day.